 Faulty Thermocouple Triggers Pilot Light to Go Out

 The thermocouple is a safety device designed to shut off the gas valve if the pilot light goes out.
-Although, if your thermocouple is old, worn, damaged, wrongly positioned, or malfunctioning, it could be wrongly shutting off the gas valve as well as preventing your pilot light from staying lit.
+Although, if your thermocouple is old, worn, damaged, wrongly positioned, or malfunctioning, it could have wrongly shut off the gas valve and prevented your pilot light from staying lit.

 Dirty Thermocouple Makes Pilot Light Keeps Going Out

-A dirty thermocouple may falsely trigger the safety device to stop ignition.
-The thermocouple can mistakenly turn off the gas valve and eliminate the burning flame.
+A dirty thermocouple may falsely trigger the safety device to stop ignition by mistakenly turn off the gas valve and eliminating the burning flame.

 Filthy Pilot Port/Orifice